-After your document has been apostilled/legalized, it can then be translated into Croatian.
-The translation must be an official translation performed by an official registered Croatian translator.
+After your document has been apostilled/legalized, it can then be officially translated into Croatian.
+The translation must be an official translation performed by a registered Croatian court interpreter.
 As part of this procedure, the translation will be notarized as well.

 The translator will translate both the original document and the apostille/legalization papers.
 The translation will be attached to all of the documents in a packet.

 Usually, people wait until they arrive in Croatia to have this procedure completed.
 It’s must easier and cheaper that way.
 However, if you are living abroad and applying for citizenship through an embassy or consulate, they may be able to arrange the official translation for you.